What Is The Property In Math

 Q: What is the difference between a property and a theorem?

 A: A property is a fundamental characteristic or attribute that consistently applies to a mathematical object or operation.
-A theorem is a statement that has been proven to be true based on established properties and axioms.
+Because of that, a theorem is a statement that has been proven to be true based on established properties and axioms.
 Properties are more foundational, while theorems are derived from them.

 Q: Are mathematical properties the same in all branches of mathematics?

 A: While some basic properties, like the commutative and associative properties, are universal, others may be specific to certain branches of mathematics or number systems.
-As an example, properties of complex numbers differ from those of real numbers Practical, not theoretical..
+Take this: properties of complex numbers differ from those of real numbers Simple as that..

 Q: How are mathematical properties used in computer science?